feargalr/Daedalus/README.md

    Predicts genes using a parallel version of Prodigal-GV.

 3. **Epitope Search**
-   Scans predicted proteins for epitope matches using SeqKit.
+   Scans predicted proteins for epitope matches using SeqKit.'

+3. **Compression**
+   Compress outputs using pigz

 ## **Installation**